-When absent, it is the student's responsibility to ask for assignments missed and to follow up with his or her teachers.
+When absent, it is the student's responsibility to ask for assignments missed and to follow up with his or her teachers within 3 days of student's return to school.
 The student must also return the work to each teacher within the time limit decided upon by the teacher.
 It is the student's responsibility to turn in make-up work without teachers having to give reminders.